 What Are The Stages of Alcoholism?

-woman looking away representing addiction vs dependence
+woman looking away representing ssri side effects

 Alcoholism is a non-clinical term used to describe alcohol use disorder, a chronic and relapsing brain condition.